smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Health/Heat-Health-Analysis.md

-For each sentence in the story “[Heat & Health: For people with chronic health conditions, heat and humidity are more than a summer nuisance](https://cnsmaryland.org/interactives/summer-2019/code-red/heat-health.html)” that is based on Howard Center data analysis, this document provides the original fact, the code and code output that support that fact, and an explanation where necessary.
+For each sentence in the story “[Heat & Health: For people with chronic health conditions, heat and humidity are more than a summer nuisance](https://cnsmaryland.org/interactives/summer-2019/code-red/heat-health.html)” based on Howard Center data analysis, this document provides the original fact, the code and code output that support that fact, and an explanation where necessary.